flownexus-lwm2m/flownexus/doc/source/architecture/django.rst

     of the file, a URL from where the device can retrieve the firmware, and timestamps for tracking when each firmware record was created and last updated.

+  FirmwareUpdate
+    keeps track of the execution of firmware updates for each endpoint.
+It adds references to the two required resources from server to endpoint (Send URI, execute Update).
+Furthermore it adds a field for the State and the Result of an update.